SAMexpert logo

 We are looking at them together because they often go hand in hand.
 In Jennifer's case, the organisation's IT uses System Center to manage almost every server.

-In addition, there's a discounted bundle including both products - Core Infrastructure Suite.
+In addition, there's a discounted bundle - Core Infrastructure Suite - that includes both products.

-And on top of that, Jennifer had a Server and Cloud Enrollment, giving her an additional discount of around 10%.
+On top of that, Jennifer had a Server and Cloud Enrollment, which gave her an additional discount of around 10%.
 Server and Cloud Enrollment is an Enrollment in an Enterprise Agreement.
 It's not a one-size-fits-all solution, and it may not necessarily work in your case.
 But it is beneficial for Jennifer's organisation.

 Now, let me remind you of what was going on in Jennifer's IT estate: